 The Gender and Health major requires 33 total course credits, (excluding the prerequisite, WS 220 Perspectives in Women's Health) including cognates.
 After WS 220, the core curriculum includes a 300-level theory seminar; a practicum (with an optional lab component); and four thematic area requirements covering: LGBTQ and sexuality studies in health, critical race and ethnic studies in gender and health, gender and health in global, transnational or historical perspectives, and gender and health in bioscience.
 Also required are two gender and health electives, a minimum of six cognate credits, and WS 440, Senior Capstone.
 One of the four thematic area courses or one of the elective courses must be a course that addresses “gender, culture and representation” on a health-related topic.

 The major offers students a truly interdisciplinary, liberal arts experience with a variety of courses, spanning disciplinary approaches in the humanities and social sciences.
 It provides students with intellectually rich, challenging, and suitable academic preparation for a diverse series of jobs and advanced graduate or professional training.

 Students interested in declaring or learning about one of the majors or minors must first attend an information session, held throughout the term in 2239 Lane Hall.
-You will be able to declare at the session.
-Sessions for Fall 2017 will take place on the following dates and times:
+You will be able to declare at the session if you like.

 Questions?
 Email email@example.com.